What is sexting?

 - rude text messages or videos

-‘Sexting’ is often seen as flirting by children and young people who feel that it’s a part of normal life.
+‘Sexting’ is often seen as flirting by children and young people who feel that it’s a part of everyday life.

 Most young people do not see ‘sexting’ as a problem and are reluctant to talk to adults about it because they are afraid of being judged or having their phones taken away.
 Sending pictures and inappropriate content has become ”normal” teenage behaviour.

 NOTE: Sexting is not just sharing a nude picture with someone the teen may know.
-If you are under 18 years of age, and you are sending nudes of yourself or of another you are actively engaging in the production and distributing of child sexual abuse material (CSAM).
+Suppose you are under 18 years of age, and you are sending nudes of yourself or another child.
+In that case, you are actively engaging in the production and distribution of child sexual abuse material (CSAM).

 Do kids in SA sext?¹